Skip to main content

 Citi (Citigroup Inc) is custodian of your shares and is headquartered in New York City.

-Your non-invested money is held in a low-risk Money Market Fund
+Your non-invested money is held in an insured US bank deposit.

 What happens to my shares if DriveWealth or Hatch goes under?